nuejs/nue/packages/nuejs.org/docs/islands.md

 </form>
 ```

-This form renders as static HTML on the server for SEO and indexing, then becomes interactive on the client with a tiny 2.5kb runtime (`/@nue/nue.js`).
-The `@submit.prevent` attribute stops default form submission, letting the `submit` function handle it—say, with a `fetch()` call to your backend.
+This form initially renders as static HTML on the server, which benefits search engine optimization and content indexing.
+When it loads in the browser, it becomes interactive using a lightweight 2.5kb runtime (`/@nue/nue.js`).
+The `@submit.prevent` attribute prevents the default form submission, allowing your custom `submit` function to manage the process—for example, by using a `fetch()` call to communicate with your backend.

 ## Using islands
 You can drop islands into your content or layouts wherever interactivity is needed.